emilydrakesmith/GA-project-2-job-hound/README.md

 # Future Plans
 ### Strategic
 * Currently I'm styling this app with a mobile-first design based on user stories.
 I still need a design that also makes sense for a desktop application.
+* My click handlers are being coded in `.ejs` files in `<script>` containers.
+I need to find out if there's a better way to code click handlers.

 ### Tactical
+* Add a new section to the `README.md` file containing guides to re-use interesting sections of code (eg, `<switch>` event handlers).
 * Allow user to alter basic user data (name, etc) after Mongoose automatically creates a user in the user database.
   * Will need to branch the login process to not overwrite data if the user already exists per a matched `req.user.GoogleId` value.
 * Use `.catch(err => [stuff])` to refactor error handling on controller functions.